angrmgmt/objectTree/README.md

 objectTree
 ==========

 Discovers properties and methods and logs them to a file.
-Best used on repos that have a high degree of abstraction and/or poor documentation.
+Best used on repos that have a high degree of inheritance and/or poor documentation.